AndreMIsidoro/escalations/ad_enumeration.md

 ## For connections

 winrm: evil-winrm
-   for smb: impacket-psexec
+with smb: impacket-psexec
-   for wmi: impacket-wmiexec
+with wmi: impacket-wmiexec

 ## When we dont have anything